 Businesses and organizations operating in a global economy face a broad range of challenges.
-The course topics include international business issues; diversity; global marketing, international trade; global monetary systems; the ethics of international finance, accounting, and taxation; and corporate social responsibility.
-Students will gain knowledge about the current global macro-economic environment, learning how to scan the environment for emerging issues and how to evaluate their impact on business decisions.
+The course topics include international business issues; diversity; global marketing, international trade; global monetary systems; the ethics of

 BUSI 323 (3) - E-Business

 The Internet is growing as a basis of commerce.
 Issues of website design, transaction effectiveness and financial security are evaluated within the context of the business models used by corporations.
 The so-called "brick and click" value proposition is compared with pure Internet plays.
 Legal and intellectual property questions are also discussed.
 Students will come away from the course with an understanding of how to match e-business techniques to organizational strategies.